-Launched in 1976, the Esprit featured Italian styling, a French gearbox and British engineering.
+Launched in 1975 at the Paris Auto Show (it went into production the following year) the Esprit featured Italian styling, a French gearbox and British engineering.
 It also boasted a 2.0 litre, 16v 1973cc engine and had a top speed of 135mph (217 km/h).
 In 1980 a 2.2 Esprit and Esprit Turbo were launched, with the latter capable of reaching 150 mph and up to 210bhp - standard models were 160bhp.

 The sharp lines in the body design looked fantastic in the 70s, but the car was starting to look a little dated by the mid-1980s, especially when compared to a Ferrari 308 or 328.
 It wasn't until 1988 when these lines were softened with a re-design by Peter Stevens.
 Personally, though, I much prefer the original 70s models.

 1977 Lotus Esprit S1